gummikana/NoMoreMoney/rules.md

 [x] Baby loans
 [ ] Loan cards are there always 3 or 3 for a round?
 [ ] Examples
+[ ] Crashes happen even if there were no cards of that type in play...

 Introduction
 ============